Doctor of Medicine (MD)

 Please note transfer requests are NOT guaranteed.
 "Transfer requests" are only accepted from Australian citizens, Australian permanent residents and New Zealand citizens who are currently (or have previously been) enrolled in a Bachelor of Medicine/Bachelor of Surgery (or equivalent course, including combined medical degrees) within Australia or New Zealand.
 If you have only studied medicine at an overseas university, you should apply via the General Entry pathway.
 Transfer request category are not eligible to apply via any other pathway.
-If such an applicant is found to have gained a place in the MBBS or MBBS/BA program via any other pathway, the place will be rescinded.
+If such an applicant is found to have gained a place in the MD or MD/BA program via any other pathway, the place will be rescinded.

-Email MedEntry to discuss the preparation strategies for the styles and structure of the interview questions at the Western Sydney University, WSU medicine interview questions.
+Email MedEntry to discuss the preparation strategies for the styles and structure of the interview questions at the Western Sydney University, and WSU medicine interview questions.